Fact Sheet: U.S. Army North COVID-19 Vaccination Site Support Since February 2021

 U.S. Army North, U.S. Northern Command's Joint Force Land Component Command, has overseen the Department of Defense's COVID-19 response operation in support of the Federal Emergency Management Agency and the Department of Health and Human Services since March 2020.
-This fact sheet reflects joint assistance to state-run, federally-supported community vaccination centers since February 2021.
-Approximately 1,900 military medical and support personnel from four of the six service branches are currently working, or will soon work, in six states and one territory as part of the federal vaccine response to the pandemic.
+This fact sheet reflects joint assistance to state-run, federally supported community vaccination centers since February 2021.
+Approximately 2,260 military medical and support personnel from four of the six service branches are currently working, or will soon work, in eight states and one territory as part of the federal vaccine response to the pandemic.

 DoD Community Vaccination Center Support